Budibase/website/content/blog/public-forms-how-to-build-them-in-minutes.md

 +++
 # What is a public form

 A public form is a digital form that is accessible to anyone on the internet.
+The difference between a public and private form is the access level.
+Private forms are only accessible to predefined users behind a log-in.

 ## Public form examples